FrancoLiberali/cql/docs/cql/quickstart.rst

 Use it
 ----------------------

-Now that you know how to integrate badaas-orm into your project, you can learn how to use it by following the :doc:`tutorial`.
+Now that you know how to integrate cql into your project, you can learn how to use it by following the :doc:`tutorial`.